MLB flew Dominican players to the U.S. for restart but didn’t test them for coronavirus first

-When asked Thursday if players were tested before the charter flights from the Dominican Republic, an MLB spokesman noted that those who traveled to summer training domestically were not administered a coronavirus test before flying.
-The spokesman added that tests are harder to come by in the Dominican Republic than in the U.S., and he said “shipping saliva samples from the Dominican Republic to the U.S. was not possible due to governmental restrictions.”
+When asked Thursday whether players were tested before the charter flights from the Dominican Republic, an MLB spokesman noted that those who traveled to summer training domestically were not administered a coronavirus test before flying.
+The spokesman added that tests are harder to come by in the Dominican Republic than in the United States, and he said “shipping saliva samples from the Dominican Republic to the U.S. was not possible due to governmental restrictions.”

 MLB confirmed that there were asymptomatic players on both flights who later tested positive for the coronavirus during intake screening.
 Information about the coronavirus in baseball remains murky, with MLB prohibiting teams from publicizing coronavirus cases without the consent of the infected player or staff member.

-In its statement Tuesday, an MLB spokesman said: “Testing 160 asymptomatic players in the Dominican Republic would have diverted substantial resources away from the Dominican health care system, where the availability of laboratory equipment is scarce, and would have required an exception to the country’s criteria for testing, which was not something we were prepared to do.”
+In a statement Thursday, an MLB spokesman said: “Testing 160 asymptomatic players in the Dominican Republic would have diverted substantial resources away from the Dominican health care system, where the availability of laboratory equipment is scarce, and would have required an exception to the country’s criteria for testing, which was not something we were prepared to do.”

 Because team staff members were permitted on the flights, according to two people with knowledge of them, the total number of people who traveled exceeds 160.
 On Opening Day in 2019, 102 of MLB’s 882 players were from the Dominican Republic.

 In the days since the players arrived, the Nationals have used contact tracing to determine who should isolate.
-Their scramble to do so illustrates the fragility of MLB’s return plan, which has already included testing concerns and will include frequent travel if the regular season begins as scheduled July 23.
+Their scramble to do so illustrates the fragility of MLB’s return plan, which already has included testing concerns and will include frequent travel if the regular season begins as scheduled July 23.
 Nationals Manager Dave Martinez said Monday that Adon and Suero tested negative during intake screening but are continuing to quarantine.
 The same goes for Soto, according to two people with knowledge of his situation.

 The Nationals are training without three starting position players — Soto, Robles and Howie Kendrick — and two expected members of their bullpen in Suero and Roenis Elías.
-Hitting coach Kevin Long has also been absent from workouts, though Long’s, Elías’s and Kendrick’s absences appear to be unrelated to the chartered flights.
-Two people with knowledge of Long’s isolation said he tested negative during intake screening, came into contact with a player who tested positive for the coronavirus and is now in quarantine while waiting for follow-up test results.
+Hitting coach Kevin Long also has been absent from workouts, though Long’s, Elías’s and Kendrick’s absences appear to be unrelated to the chartered flights.
+Two people with knowledge of Long’s isolation said he tested negative during intake screening, came into contact with a player who tested positive for the coronavirus and is in quarantine while waiting for follow-up test results.

 “We expect these guys to come ready to jump in and do what they need to do to get ready,” Martinez said of having eight players in isolation.
 Martinez has repeatedly noted that his first priority is that his players, coaches and staff remain safe and healthy.
 “I know it’s a short period of time,” he said.
 “A lot of these guys have actually done some extensive workouts back at their homes.
 We know where they’re at.”

 The flights left Santo Domingo at 8 a.m. and 10 a.m. on July 1.
 That was eight days after MLB and the players’ union agreed to a 60-game season and health and safety protocols.
-They were arranged with the approval of federal authorities, according to MLB, because commercial travel between the Dominican and U.S. has been restricted during the pandemic.
+They were arranged with the approval of federal authorities, according to MLB, because commercial travel between the Dominican Republic and the United States has been restricted during the pandemic.

-The spokesman added that players wore masks and were socially distanced on both flights.
+The spokesman said players wore masks and were socially distanced on both flights.

 In late June, while planning for summer training, the Nationals sent an internal memo to players and staff about traveling to camp.
 It stated, in bold font, that each roster player would receive “one-way first class airfare” to Washington.
 The memo indicated that once Dominican players and staffers landed in Miami, the Nationals would cover the cost for them to fly from South Florida.